Never even heard about Evergreen Marketing? No problem, we’ve got you covered! To find out more, keep reading.

 So while you are setting up the evergreen campaign only once, you can be sure to reap the benefits of your marketing for years to come.

-So in a nutshell, when your marketing efforts reap timeless output and lasting benefits, you are using Evergreen Marketing.
+In a nutshell, when your one-time marketing efforts reap timeless output and lasting benefits, you are using Evergreen Marketing.

 Such campaigns master the art of STANDING THE TEST OF TIME and continue to produce the results that matter the most to your business.

-The concept is derived from Evergreen plants – the plants that stay fresh and blooming all through the year after they are planted.
+The concept is derived from Evergreen plants – the plants that stay fresh and blooming through the year after being planted.

-As a marketer, you have many vital areas to spare the time you save off of not-having-to-constantly-update a campaign, idea, or program.
+As a marketer, you have many vital areas to spare time that you save off of not-having-to-constantly-update a campaign, an idea, or a program.

 Duncan Jones talks about many other benefits of using Evergreen marketing in addition to its time and cost-effectiveness.